 The Hon Dame Silvia Cartwright PCNZM, DBE, QSO

 The Trust is run by Trustees, who work voluntarily.
-We have a paid part time administrator and a call for applications for prospective Trustees is usually made in October each year.
+We have a paid part time Trust Manager and seek applications for prospective Trustees is to commence at the annual meeting in April each year.
 We presently have eight trustees on the board who are located throughout New Zealand.

 Jenni Tupu (Chair)